 Hi, my name is Viviana from Totschooling!
 I blog about educational activities for toddlers and preschoolers and I have a passion for creating hands-on educational printables.
 I am very happy to be here today to share these fingerprint counting printables!
 I have included free preschool math templates for creating fingerprint caterpillars, ladybugs, and flowers.

 Children instinctively count things using their fingers.
 If we add paint to this “equation”, kids can leave fingerprints as they count.
 The result is a super fun project that combines art and math!

-How to use the fingerprint counting printables:
+How to use the fingerprint counting printables

 Just pour a little paint in a tray and let your child dip a fingertip into the paint.
 Following the numbers indicated on the activity, children place the correct number of fingerprints, creating spots on the ladybugs, caterpillars of varying lengths, and petals on flowers.
 This is great for practicing number recognition and one to one correspondence.